-4.13 WEBASTO HEATER (OPTIONAL)
+4.15 WEBASTO HEATER (OPTIONAL)

-The Webasto heater is located in starboard pulpit under the helm.
+The Webasto heater is located under the starboard console.
 Its purpose is to provide heat to the stern cockpit and to keep the front windows clean of fog and frost.
 It runs on diesel fuel.
-The unit consists of a heater unit, a 10L diesel tank, air outlets below windows and at feet level on both SB and PS pulpit, exhaust fitting on freeboard and a control panel on dash panel that operates the system.
+The unit consists of a heater unit, a diesel tank, air outlets below windows and at feet level, exhaust fitting on SB freeboard and a control panel on dash panel that operates the system.

-Note that the PS pulpit storage where the heater tank is installed shall not be used for any storage.
+Note that the bow SB storage where the optional heater tank is installed shall not be used for any storage.
 This is very important to ensure safe operation and ventilation of the heater and the tank.
-The hatch has a "no storage" sticker, if it is not visible anymore it shall be replaced.
+The hatch has a "no storage" sticker; if it is not visible anymore it should be replaced.